Models and Criteria#

 The output dimensionality (of the embedding space).
 This is the feature dimension of value returned by

-.
+forward.
 Note that for models using normalization, the output dimension should be at least 3D, and 2D without normalization to learn meaningful embeddings.
-The output dimensionality is typically smaller thannum_input
+The output dimensionality is typically smaller thannum_input, but this is not enforced.

 - abstract get_offset()#